With its deep fjords, dramatic peaks and beautiful terrain, it's no surprise that Norway has so many exciting via ferratas!

 Ready, steady, go!

-Climb your way to a bird's-eye view with the Via Ferrata in the middle of Ålesund.
+Climb your way to a bird's-eye view with this via ferrata in the centre of Ålesund.
 The climb is easy, but airy.

-Take a break at the bench halfway, and enjoy the pulsing city heart below you.
+Take a break at the bench halfway, and enjoy views of the beating heart of the city below you (not to mention the sea and incredible peaks).

 Are you ready for this?